How to Hear God: 5 Biblical Ways to Know It’s Him, Not Your Thoughts

 Do not merely listen to the word, and so deceive yourselves.
 Do what it says.
 (James 1:22)

 If you feel like God is calling you to something whether it’s to step out in faith, forgive someone, or let go of something don’t ignore it.
-Obedience opens the door for greater clarity in hearing Him.

 Final Thoughts: How to Know You’re Hearing God And Not Just Your Own Thoughts